rioastamal/workshop-amazon-lightsail-containers/lab-deploy-python-flask/README.single-page.md

 Dapat terlihat bahwa API kita telah kembali ke versi sebelumnya yaitu `indonesia-belajar:1.0`.
 Respon tidak mengembalikan lokal IP dari server seperti yang seharusnya ada di versi `indonesia-belajar:2.0`.

-Jadi sebenarnya untuk melakukan rollback sesimple anda mengganti versi container image yang akan dijalankan.

-Perlu diingat bahwa rollback juga adalah sebuah proses deployment jadi otomatis itu akan menambah daftar pada **Deployment versions**.
-Seperti yang terlihat pada gambar di bawah, rollback yang kita lakukan menghasilkan deployment versi 3.
+Now API does not return the local IP of the server as it should be in version `indonesia-belajar:2.0`, instead it return response from previous deployment using `indonesia-belajar:1.0` image.

+So doing rollback is as simple as changing the version of the container image to run.

+Keep in mind that rollback is also a deployment process so it will increase deployment version as seen in the image below, our rollback results in a version 3 deployment.

 [![Lightsail Deployment Versions](https://raw.githubusercontent.com/rioastamal-examples/assets/main/workshop-amazon-lightsail-containers/lab-deploy-nodejs-app/images/lightsail-hello-api-deployment-versions.png)](https://raw.githubusercontent.com/rioastamal-examples/assets/main/workshop-amazon-lightsail-containers/lab-deploy-nodejs-app/images/lightsail-hello-api-deployment-versions.png)

 > Gambar 16.
-Rollback juga menghasilkan versi deployment baru
+Rollback produces new deployment version

 [^back to top](#top)